anujmahajan28/tp/README.md

 Thanks!

-Hi, I’m currently unavailable today due to scheduled engagements.
-For urgent matters, please reach out to RANE Nikhil.
-Hi, I will be away from work today and might not be able to respond promptly.
-For any urgent matters, please reach out to RANE Nikhil.
+Thank you for reaching out.
+I will be unavailable today due to a full-day scheduled training and may not be able to respond promptly.
+For any urgent matters, please contact RANE Nikhil.